VeryCrazyDog/Auto-Java-Updater/README.md

 ## Credit
 Thanks **Grintor** for the [initial work on this script](https://github.com/grintor/Auto-Java-Updater).
-Thanks users who reported issues and issued pull requests to the original script so that I am able to make more adjustment and enhancement.
+Thanks users who [reported issues](https://github.com/grintor/Auto-Java-Updater/issues) and issued [pull request](https://github.com/grintor/Auto-Java-Updater/pull/3) to the original script so that I am able to make more adjustment and enhancement.

 ## License